mcelhens/AP-Outcomes-to-University-Metrics/Massachusetts/README.md

-# AP Outcomes data processing and modelling for Massachusetts
+# AP outcomes data processing and modelling for Massachusetts
 This folder contains our codes for machine learning models for Massachusetts.
 The datasets are in ../data/Massachusetts folder of the main directory.

 ### Description of the files